|Ballpark||Sovereign Bank Stadium|

 A Monster in the Vault

-The York Revolution will have the honor of playing at Sovereign Bank Stadium, as the left field wall is planned to surpass the height of the Green Monster at Fenway Park, home of the Boston Red Sox.
+The York Revolution have the honor of playing at Sovereign Bank Stadium, as the left field wall surpasses the height of the Green Monster at Fenway Park, home of the Boston Red Sox.
 The Green Monster stands at 37 feet, 2 inches (11.3 m).
-Sovereign Bank Stadium's left field wall will stand six inches higher at a height of 37 feet, 8 inches (11.490 96 m).
+Sovereign Bank Stadium's left field wall stands 6 inches higher at a height of 37 feet, 8 inches (11.490 96 m).

 "War of the Roses": York vs. Lancaster

-The south-central Pennsylvania cities of York, PA and Lancaster, PA have a historical rivalry in all sporting events from the high school level to the professional.
+The south-central Pennsylvania cities of York and Lancaster have a historical rivalry in all sporting events from the high school level to the professional.
 As both cities are named after the English cities of York and Lancaster, their former baseball teams were named for the opposing sides of the Wars of the Roses.
 Just as in the English battles, the York White Roses and the Lancaster Red Roses fought intense baseball matches throughout their existence.
-With the addition of the York Revolution to the Atlantic League, the team will continue the White Roses tradition as they battle the Lancaster Barnstormers for lower Susquehanna River supremacy.
-Not only will the Revolution wear a White Roses commemorative patch on their uniforms, they will join the Barnstormers in wearing throwback uniforms for one series a season, the "War of the Roses."
+With the addition of the York Revolution to the Atlantic League, the team continues the White Roses tradition as they battle the Lancaster Barnstormers for lower Susquehanna River supremacy.
+Not only will the Revolution wear a White Roses commemorative patch on their uniforms, they join the Barnstormers in wearing throwback uniforms for one series a season, the "War of the Roses."